testdouble/moderate_parameters/README.md

 ## Code of Conduct

-Everyone interacting in the moderate_params project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hintmedia/moderate_params/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the moderate_parameters project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hintmedia/moderate_parameters/blob/master/CODE_OF_CONDUCT.md).